souley/lofar_workflow_api/readme.md

 ## Current models in the api

 * Session: a session that will run a pipeline on an observation
+* pipelineschemas: this gives you a list with implemented pipelines and configuration schemas.
 * A post of a session using the request package could look like this:
 ```python
 	data = {